GoogleChrome/developer.chrome.com/site/en/blog/top-layer-devtools/index.md

 #### Top layer container

 To help visualize the top layer elements, DevTools adds a _top layer container_ to the elements tree.
-It resides at the end of the `<body>` tag.
+It resides after the closing `</html>` tag.

 This container allows you to observe the elements in the top layer stack at any time.
 The top layer container is a list of links to the top layer elements and their backdrops.
 The top layer representation stack changes dynamically as elements are added or removed from the top layer.